bhuvan2205/counter_redux_app/README.md

 Counter App using redux-toolkit

 # To install modules and dependencies
-npm intall
+'npm install'

 # To start the dev environment
-npm run dev
+'npm run dev'

 # To build the app
-npm run build
+'npm run build'